pblaney/mgp1000/README.md

 | `telomereHunter` | native output of TelomereHunter |
 | `varscan` | native output of VarScan2 |

-Upon completion of the Somatic Variant Analysis, there is a `make somatic-completeion` command that is useful for collecting the run-related logs.
+Upon completion of the Somatic Variant Analysis, there is a `make somatic-completion` command that is useful for collecting the run-related logs.
 ```
 make somatic-completion
 ```